NguyenHoangLongVNUK/NguyenHoangLongVNUK-ecommerce-nguyenhoanglong/README.md

-## Mô tả Dự án
+## Describe project
-Dự án này nhằm phát triển một trang web bán hàng trực tuyến với các chức năng chính bao gồm: hiển thị sản phẩm, giỏ hàng, thanh toán và quản lý đơn hàng.
-Trang web sẽ có giao diện thân thiện với người dùng và tích hợp các tính năng bảo mật cần thiết.
+This project aims to develop an online sales website with main functions including: product display, shopping cart, payment and order management.
+The website will have a user-friendly interface and integrate necessary security features.

-## Kế hoạch thực hiện
+## Implementation plan

-### 1. Lập kế hoạch và thiết kế
+### 1. Planning and design
-- **Nghiên cứu yêu cầu**: Thu thập và phân tích yêu cầu từ người dùng và giảng viên.
+- **Requirements Research**: Collect and analyze requirements from users and instructors.
-- **Lên kế hoạch**: Xác định các chức năng chính của trang web bán hàng và lập kế hoạch phát triển chi tiết.
+- **Planning**: Determine the main functions of the sales website and create a detailed development plan.
-- **Thiết kế giao diện người dùng (UI)**: Vẽ wireframe và thiết kế mockup cho các trang chính như trang chủ, trang sản phẩm, trang giỏ hàng, và trang thanh toán.
+- **User interface (UI) design**: Draw wireframes and design mockups for main pages such as home page, product page, cart page, and checkout page.
-- **Thiết kế cơ sở dữ liệu (DB)**: Thiết kế cấu trúc cơ sở dữ liệu để lưu trữ thông tin sản phẩm, đơn hàng, và người dùng.
+- **Database (DB) design**: Design database structure to store product, order, and user information.

-### 2. Thiết lập môi trường phát triển
+### 2. Set up the development environment
-- **Cài đặt công cụ**: Thiết lập các công cụ cần thiết như IDE, version control (Git), các thư viện và framework (ví dụ: React, Node.js, MongoDB).
+- **Install tools**: Set up necessary tools such as IDE, version control (Git), libraries and frameworks (eg: React, Node.js, MongoDB).
-- **Khởi tạo dự án**: Tạo dự án mới, khởi tạo kho Git và cài đặt các gói cần thiết.
+- **Initiate project**: Create a new project, initialize Git repository and install necessary packages.

-### 3. Phát triển Frontend
+### 3. Frontend Development
-- **Trang chủ**: Tạo giao diện trang chủ với danh sách sản phẩm nổi bật và các chương trình khuyến mãi.
+- **Home**: Create a homepage interface with a list of featured products and promotions.
-- **Trang sản phẩm**: Tạo giao diện trang chi tiết sản phẩm với thông tin chi tiết, hình ảnh và đánh giá.
+- **Product page**: Create a product detail page interface with detailed information, images and reviews.
-- **Trang giỏ hàng**: Tạo giao diện giỏ hàng cho phép người dùng thêm, xóa và cập nhật số lượng sản phẩm.
+- **Cart page**: Create a shopping cart interface that allows users to add, delete and update product quantities.
-- **Trang thanh toán**: Tạo giao diện thanh toán với các bước nhập thông tin giao hàng và phương thức thanh toán.
+- **Payment page**: Create a payment interface with steps to enter shipping information and payment methods.

-### 4. Phát triển Backend
+### 4. Backend Development
-- **Thiết lập server**: Thiết lập server với Node.js/Express hoặc một framework tương tự.
+- **Set up server**: Set up server with Node.js/Express or a similar framework.
-- **API endpoints**: Tạo các API endpoints để xử lý yêu cầu từ frontend (CRUD sản phẩm, quản lý giỏ hàng, xử lý thanh toán).
+- **API endpoints**: Create API endpoints to handle requests from the frontend (product CRUD, cart management, payment processing).
-- **Kết nối cơ sở dữ liệu**: Thiết lập kết nối với cơ sở dữ liệu (MongoDB, MySQL, v.v.) để lưu trữ và truy xuất dữ liệu sản phẩm và đơn hàng.
+- **Database connection**: Establish a connection to a database (MongoDB, MySQL, etc.) to store and retrieve product and order data.
-- **Xử lý logic**: Viết các hàm xử lý logic cho các chức năng như thêm, sửa, xóa sản phẩm, quản lý đơn hàng và xác thực người dùng.
+- **Logic processing**: Write logic processing functions for functions such as adding, editing, deleting products, order management and user authentication.

-### 5. Tích hợp và kiểm thử
+### 5. Integration and testing
-- **Kiểm thử đơn vị (Unit Testing)**: Viết các test case cho từng module và chức năng.
+- **Unit Testing**: Write test cases for each module and function.
-- **Kiểm thử tích hợp (Integration Testing)**: Kiểm thử sự tương tác giữa các module frontend và backend.
+- **Integration Testing**: Testing the interaction between frontend and backend modules.
-- **Kiểm thử hệ thống (System Testing)**: Kiểm thử toàn bộ hệ thống để đảm bảo mọi thứ hoạt động như mong đợi.
+- **System Testing**: Testing the entire system to ensure everything works as expected.
-- **Sửa lỗi**: Khắc phục các lỗi phát sinh trong quá trình kiểm thử.
+- **Error correction**: Fix errors that arise during testing.

-### 6. Triển khai
+### 6. Deployment
-- **Triển khai trên server**: Đưa trang web lên một server thật (ví dụ: Heroku, Vercel).
+- **Deploy on server**: Put the website on a real server (eg: Heroku, Vercel).
-- **Cấu hình domain**: Liên kết domain với server để người dùng có thể truy cập trang web.
+- **Domain configuration**: Link the domain to the server so users can access the website.
-- **Đảm bảo bảo mật**: Thiết lập các biện pháp bảo mật như SSL, bảo vệ API, mã hóa dữ liệu thanh toán.
+- **Ensure security**: Set up security measures such as SSL, API protection, payment data encryption.

-### 7. Tài liệu và báo cáo
+### 7. Documentation and reports
-- **Viết tài liệu**: Soạn thảo tài liệu hướng dẫn sử dụng và cài đặt hệ thống.
+- **Documentation writing**: Drafting system installation and user manual documents.
-- **Báo cáo dự án**: Viết báo cáo chi tiết về quá trình phát triển và kết quả đạt được.
+- **Project report**: Write a detailed report on the development process and achieved results.
-- **Chuẩn bị bài thuyết trình**: Chuẩn bị slide và nội dung thuyết trình cho buổi bảo vệ.
+- **Preparing presentations**: Prepare slides and presentation content for the defense session.

-### 8. Bảo trì và nâng cấp
+### 8. Maintenance and upgrades
-- **Bảo trì**: Sửa lỗi và cập nhật trang web sau khi triển khai.
+- **Maintenance**: Fix errors and update the website after deployment.
-- **Nâng cấp**: Thêm các tính năng mới và cải thiện hiệu suất dựa trên phản hồi của người dùng.
+- **Upgrade**: Add new features and improve performance based on user feedback.

-## Tiến độ và phân công
+## Progress and assignments
-- **Tuần 1-2**: Lập kế hoạch và thiết kế.
+- **Weeks 1-2**: Planning and design.
-- **Tuần 3-4**: Thiết lập môi trường và phát triển frontend.
+- **Week 3-4**: Environment setup and frontend development.
-- **Tuần 5-6**: Phát triển backend.
+- **Week 5-6**: Backend development.
-- **Tuần 7**: Tích hợp và kiểm thử.
+- **Week 7**: Integration and testing.
-- **Tuần 8**: Triển khai và viết tài liệu.
+- **Week 8**: Deploy and write documents.
-- **Tuần 9**: Báo cáo và bảo vệ dự án.
+- **Week 9**: Report and defend the project.

-## Công nghệ sử dụng
+## Technology used
 - **Base**: HTML, CSS, Javascript
 - **FE**: Reactjs, React-router-dom, Slick-carousel, Bootstrap css, Axios, Sass, ...
 - **BE**: Nodejs (express), Mysql2
 - **Database**: Mysql
 - **Server**: Apache

-## Tiến hành chạy dự án
+## Start running the project
-- **1**: Clone source code từ git
+- **1**: Clone source code from git
-- **2**: Mở source code bằng vs code, và mở terminal, chia đôi terminal Split (Ctrl+Shift+5)
+- **2**: Open the source code with vs code, and open the terminal, split the terminal in half(Ctrl+Shift+5)
 ## FE
-- **3**: Vào thư mục frontend với cú pháp trong terminal bên trái: `cd frontend`
+- **3**:Go to the frontend directory with the syntax in the left terminal: `cd frontend`
-- **4**: Cài đặt các package cần thiết: `npm i`
+- **4**: Install necessary packages: `npm i`
-- **5**: Chạy dự án: `npm run dev`, [http://localhost:5173/](http://localhost:5173/)
+- **5**: Run project: `npm run dev`, [http://localhost:5173/](http://localhost:5173/)
 ## BE:
-- **6**: Tải xampp về để hỗ trợ chạy be bằng mysql: [📦 Download Xampp](https://www.apachefriends.org/download.html)
+- **6**: Download xampp to support running be with mysql: [📦 Download Xampp](https://www.apachefriends.org/download.html)
-- **7**: Nhớ đúng theo thứ tự các bước tránh gặp lỗi không mong muốn (Bắt buộc): `start Apache -> start MySql` và khi tắt thì `stop MySql -> stop Apache`
+- **7**: Remember to follow the correct order of steps to avoid unexpected errors (Required): `start Apache -> start MySql` và khi tắt thì `stop MySql -> stop Apache`
-- **8**: Tạo database mới có tên `ecommerce_reactjssql` vào [phpMyAdmin](http://localhost/phpmyadmin/index.php), vào phần `Nhập` thực thi trên header của db vừa tạo, kéo file sql lên `ecommerce_reactjssql.sql`
+- **8**: Create a new database named `ecommerce_reactjssql`[phpMyAdmin](http://localhost/phpmyadmin/index.php), vào phần `Nhập` thực thi trên header của db vừa tạo, kéo file sql lên `ecommerce_reactjssql.sql`
-- **9**: Vào thư mục frontend với cú pháp trong terminal bên phải: `cd backend`
+- **9**: Go to the frontend folder with the syntax in the right terminal: `cd backend`
-- **10**: Cài đặt các package cần thiết: `npm i`
+- **10**:Install necessary packages: `npm i`
-- **11**: Chạy dự án: `npm run dev`, [http://localhost:5000/](http://localhost:5000/)
+- **11**: Running projects:`npm run dev`, [http://localhost:5000/](http://localhost:5000/)